What are Anchor Text Snippets

 Web Quotes as Snippets

-In some cases, it is possible that neither content from meta descriptions or content from the pages themselves provided the best choices as snippets for a page in Google’s search results.
+In some cases, neither meta descriptions nor content from the pages provided the best choices as snippets for a page in Google’s search results.
 Would Google instead use anchor text (and text that might be associated with that text, pointed to the page from another page, as a description of a document in a snippet?
 In 2002 – 2003 when this patent was being developed, it sounds like an idea worth exploring.
 If there’s any chance that the use of anchor text might be a good choice, that would explain why Google wouldn’t just abandon the idea, and abandon the patent.
 Then again, Google’s patent for the Google Directory was granted almost two years after Google sun-setted the Google Directory.

-One aspect of this patent that I really find interesting is collecting “Web Quotes” as possible snippets based upon both anchor text and text surrounding it that might be within the same paragraph, and follow some other rules that might indicate that it might be a good choice for a snippet.
-There might be multiple choices of “Web Quotes” to use as a snippet for a page, since a page can have lot of links pointed to it from across the Web.
+One aspect of this Anchor Text Snippets patent that I find interesting is collecting “Web Quotes” as possible snippets based upon both anchor text and text surrounding it that might be within the same paragraph, and follow some other rules that might indicate that it might be a good choice for a snippet.
+There might be multiple choices of “Web Quotes” to use as a snippet for a page since a page can have a lot of links pointing to it from across the Web.
 These Web Quotes might be ranked base upon a “quality metric associated with the web quotes of the examined documents.”

-The patent includes a number of search engineers who have been with Google from some of the earliest days, and a number of those are still with Google.
+The Anchor Text Snippets patent includes many search engineers who have been with Google from some of the earliest days, and a number of those are still with Google.
 (I think there’s a typo in the patent, and the last name should be Georges R. Harik, who was instrumental in launching Google Adsense and Adwords, and worked on projects such as “Gmail, Google Talk, Google Video, Picasa, Orkut, Google Groups and Google Mobile.”
 Here’s the patent:

 Using text surrounding hypertext links when indexing and generating page summaries